widdix/learn-appsync/lab03-dynamodb-write/README.md

 ## Goal

-You will learn how to configure AppSync to forward write requests - so called mutations - to DynamoDB directly.
-You will create a data source, a resolver and request/response templates to do so.
+You will learn how to configure AppSync to forward write requests - so-called mutations - to DynamoDB directly.
+You will create a data source, a resolver, and request/response templates to do so.

 ## Instructions

-Before you start, make sure your current working directory is set to `learn-appsync`.
+Before you start, make sure your current working directory is  `learn-appsync`.

 Next, copy all files from `lab03-dynamodb-write/starting-point/`  to your working directory.